 For those unaware, LBC stands for “Leading Britain’s Conversation” It’s truly as dry, ridiculous and un-youthful as it sounds.
 It’s a phone-in radio station where people with largely too much time on their hands call in to put forward their passionate, and often unbearable, opinions across live on air, regarding the hot topic of the moment, which is mostly political and/or current affairs based.

 LBC is quite a scary listen, because you really begin to realise how many dangerous assholes walk among us in every day life.
-In any case, it manages to attract a broad range of listeners and contributors, from professionals to the every day common folk, residing from all areas of the political and social spectrum.
-However, the common denominator between us all is old age and the overgrown floppy ears that come attached with it.
-If my body continues to show signs of aging at the current rate, I suspect my ears will be swinging by my ankles to join my 3 other legs in no time.
-Badum tish!
+It manages to attract a broad range of listeners and contributors, from professionals to the every day common folk, residing from all areas of the political and social spectrum.
+The common denominator between us all is old age and overgrown floppy ears.

 Anyways, point is, I’m old and consequently listen to bullshit ‘talkshow’ radio stations.

 Last Wednesday (14th January 2015) I was driving homebound while listening to the Clive Bull show on LBC.
 He has a regular Wednesday night slot called ‘The legal hour’ where listeners’ can call in for free legal advice from LBC’s resident Barrister, Daniel Barnett.
 They cover a whole array of issues, from parking ticket disputes to… well, everything else.
 I’m a big fan of the duo.

 On this particular night there was an interesting call from a tenant that was angling towards suing her landlord because of a disrepair issue, and the response Barnett gave was quite interesting/useful.

 Why the tenant wanted compensation